 Your task is to research how games have differed over time.
 Interview an adult 15-40 years older than you and an adult at least 41 years older than you about the games they played as children.
-Compare and contrast the games played by the younger adult, the older adult, and you.
+Compare and contrast the games played by the older adult, the younger adult, and you.

 Write a comparison of the games played over time between the three time periods, including concrete details, quotations, and graphics.
 What generalizations can you make about each generation?
 Do you think other people in their generation shared similar experiences?
 Why or why not?

-Your everyday normal may have changed a lot during the pandemic, but you still had a community of people around you.
+Your everyday normal may have changed a lot recently, but you still have a community of people around you.
 Write a story that reflects details of your everyday life.
 Be intentional about your story writing because after the story is written, your next task is to use variables to create a series of related math problems.